1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/BME280_screenshot.png">

-*Display of the measured values of the BME280 in the web interface (category "One Wire, DHT & MAX!
+*Display of the measured values of a BME280 in the web interface (category "One Wire, DHT & MAX!
 Sensors".*

 ---